mozilla-services/metlog-py/README.rst

 ======================
-MetLog: Mozilla Services metrics logging Python library
+metlog: Python library for Mozilla Services' metrics logging
 ======================

 This is a Python library used for sending messages into a MozSvc metrics